Buckhead trail results from GDOT, Atlanta agreement on green space

 “This is the most rewarding thing I’m involved with these days,” Shook said at a brief presentation before the ribbon was cut.

 The list of speakers included Doug Hooker, of the ARC, and GDOT Deputy Commissioner Todd Long, who filled in for Commissioner Keith Golden.
 Long said Golden was attending the funeral of a former chief highway engineer.

 Norwood did not make public comments.
-Amy Phuong, the city’s recently named parks commissioner, attended and did not make public remarks.
+Amy Phuong, the city’s recently named parks commissioner, attended but did not make public remarks.

-The event began in the offices of Atlanta Tech Village, which provided a safe haven from the 33 degree temperatures that NOAA reported were taken down to 24 degrees by the wind chill.
-The company provides office and meeting space to budding tech entrepreneurs.
+The event began in the offices of Atlanta Tech Village, which provides office and meeting space to budding tech entrepreneurs.
 Village President David Lightburn serves on the board of Livable Buckhead.